tkasarla/tkasarla.github.io/index.md

 <a name="/bio"></a>

-My primary research area is computer vision with a focus in deep learning for scene understanding.
-I mainly [write](/blog) short paper summaries and meta-topics in research. <!-- I am vocal about reproducibility and ethics in AI. -->
+I develop efficient deep learning methods for scene understanding.
+I also [write](/blog) short paper summaries and meta-topics in research.
+In my free time, I enjoy playing drums and ukulele, [reading books](/more.html) and occasionally, exploring some [computational art](/art.html)! <!-- I am vocal about reproducibility and ethics in AI. -->

-I am currently a Computer Vision Researcher at [Research and Technology Center, Bosch](https://www.bosch.com/research/about-research/research-locations/), India.
+I am currently a Computer Vision Researcher at [Research and Technology Center, Robert Bosch](https://www.bosch.com/research/about-research/research-locations/), India.
 My work spans multimodal data visualization and annotation (LiDAR, RADAR and images), event detection in driving sequences and attribute understanding in images. <!---- I corganize Whiteboard Talks, a bi-monthly talk series --->

 I graduated with MS in Computer Science from IIIT-Hyderabad.
 I was fortunate to be advised by [Prof. C. V. Jawahar](http://faculty.iiit.ac.in/~jawahar/) and [Dr. Vineeth N. Balasubramanian](https://www.iith.ac.in/~vineethnb/).
-During my Masters, I worked on (i) improving smart data annotation through active learning methods for semantic segmentation and (ii) knowledge distillation for semantic segmentation.
-My thesis on *Efficient Annotation and Knowledge Distillation for Semantic Segmentation* can be found [here](http://web2py.iiit.ac.in/research_centres/publications/view_publication/mastersthesis/769)
+My Master's work (i) simplifies data annotation through active learning methods for semantic segmentation and (ii) improves performance for real-time segmentation models with knowledge distillation.
+Read my thesis on *Efficient Annotation and Knowledge Distillation for Semantic Segmentation* is on [this link](http://web2py.iiit.ac.in/research_centres/publications/view_publication/mastersthesis/769)!

-In my free time, I enjoy playing drums and ukulele, [reading books](/more.html) and occasionally, exploring some [art](/art.html)!